Foresight Acquisition Corp. (NASDAQ:FORE) and P3 Health Partners Announce Adjournment of Special Meeting for Proposed Business Combination

-If the proposals at the Special Meeting are approved, the parties anticipate that the Business Combination will close as promptly as practicable after the meeting, subject to the satisfaction or waiver (as applicable) of all other closing conditions.
+If the proposals at the Special Meeting are approved, Foresight anticipates that the Business Combination will close as promptly as practicable after the Special Meeting, subject to the satisfaction or waiver (as applicable) of all other closing conditions.

 About Foresight Acquisition Corp.